DevSecOps automation can help organizations by scaling development, adding security, and reducing repetitive tasks.

 When using DevSecOps, developers can self-service security tools that help them to remediate vulnerabilities they identify.
 This will help speed up the process.

 DevSecOps provides developers and admins with tools, such as custom security configuration, to help them protect themselves.
-The self-service nature of DevSecOps promotes a culture where team members design their own processes, as well as develop skills related to security.
+The self-service nature of DevSecOps promotes a culture where team members design their own processes as well as develop skills related to security.

 Advanced DevSecOps frameworks use machine learning and AI to streamline and simplify complex, time-consuming DevSecOps tasks.

-Collecting information from software and OS logs can identify the areas which bad actors are targeting.
+Collecting information from software and OS logs can identify the areas that bad actors are targeting.
 Once a specific issue is identified, AI can suggest code changes that will make the problem less likely to occur in the future.
 The testing process for any changes made is heavily reliant on machine learning.